 - Bitter almond, red thyme, common sage, rue, wormwood, tansy, savory, wintergreen and sassafras oils should be avoided at all times by everyone as they can be poisonous.

-The Medicines and Healthcare products Regulatory Agency (MHRA) is the government agency which is responsible for ensuring that medicines and medical devices work, and are acceptably safe.
-The MHRA website also provides a list of herbal ingredients which are prohibited or restricted in medicines.
+The Medicines and Healthcare products Regulatory Agency (MHRA) is the government agency which is responsible for ensuring that medicines and medical devices work and are acceptably safe.
+The MHRA website also provides a list of registered herbal medicines.

-See separate article St John's Wort - of all the various herbal remedies, one of the best-researched.
+See separate St John's Wort article - of all the various herbal remedies, St John's wort is one of the best-researched.

 Hypnosis may be practised by medically qualified people, clinical psychologists or those without healthcare qualifications.
 Hypnosis must be used with skill and care, as adverse events, including the implantation of false memories, may occur.
 The British Society of Clinical Hypnosis can help in finding a registered practitioner.
 Both competence and ethics are essential.